splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/version3x/migrate-3x.rst

 .. _nodejs-3x-metric-names:

-New metric names for version 2.x
+New metric names for version 3.x
 ======================================

-.. include:: /_includes/gdi/java-20-metrics-equivalences.rst

 .. _metrics-not-reported-nodejs: